rocksclusters/FingerPrint/README.md

 FingerPrint consist of:
  - a bunch of python modules and submodules inside the FingerPrint/ directory
- - a command line called fingerprint, inside bin/ directory
+ - a command line python script called fingerprint, inside bin/ directory

 Use